-At every stage of the way, regardless of the mounting unfair and cruel actions of various authorities or agents, a stubborn core of best unnamed somehow manages to fit them into a strange, ill-minded spin aimed at making me the sole villain.
-Safe in their internet hideouts, these bizarrely obsessive people currently insist - to anyone willing to listen - that I am now blocking the city from adopting out Brindi.
+At every stage of the way, regardless of the number of unfair and cruel actions of various authorities and agents, a crazed core of strange people manages to weave them into a twisted narrative that makes me the villain.
+Safe in their internet hideouts, these obsessives now insist I am now blocking the city from adopting out Brindi.

-The emails from prosecutor Katherine Salsman I posted weeks ago happen to make it very clear that by the appeal deadline, HRM had not done the court-ordered assessment, nor made any decision about Brindi by the appeal deadline.
+The emails from prosecutor Katherine Salsman I posted weeks ago make it very clear that HRM had not done the court-ordered assessment, nor made any decision about Brindi by the appeal deadline.
 The only decision it made was to keep the results of said assessment private.
-Nor had the city scheduled a date for reaching a decision.
+It had no intention of doing anything, however.

-So while the idea that I am blocking is hardly credible, it's all the more astounding, not to say mind-blowing, to discover again and again just how persistent these people are.
-No matter what turn things take, no matter how absurd the spin.
-I guess they rely on the fact that a certain percentage of people won't think for themselves, let alone discern fact from opinion.
-It's a low percentage, but the litany of untruths, some hatched as far back as 2009, are not unthreatening in this age of Google.
+So while the idea that I am blocking is ridiculous, it's all the more astounding just how persistent these people are.
+No matter what happens, no matter how absurd the spin.
+I guess they count on a certain percentage of people who rarely think for themselves, or try to discern fact from opinion.
+The litany of untruths, some hatched as far back as 2009, get pretty threatening in this age of Google.
 Fortunately most people see them for what they are and go on their way.